Partial Fourier--Mukai transform for integrable systems with applications to Hitchin fibration: Introduction

 \subsection{Integrable systems}

 It turns out that the conditions of the above theorem are satisfied for any \emph{algebraically integrable system}.
 As above, assume that $k$ is a field of characteristic zero, let $X$ and $B$ be smooth connected $k$-schemes, and let $\pi_X:X\to B$ be a flat projective morphism with integral geometric fibers.
 In addition, assume that $X$ is symplectic and $\pi_X$ is a Lagrangian fibration, that is, $\dim X=2\dim B$ and the restriction of the symplectic form to the smooth locus of any fiber of $\pi_X$ is zero.
 For the purpose of the introduction, we also assume that we are given a section of $\pi_X$.
 We will see in Theorem~\ref{th:IntegrableSystems} that in this case the smooth locus $A$ of $\pi_X$ is canonically a group scheme over $B$, and that the action of $A$ on itself by translations extends to an action of $A$ on $X$.
-This statement is a version of the Liouville theorem.
+This statement is a~version of the Liouville theorem.
 We will also see that the group scheme satisfies the dimensional estimates~\eqref{eq:condition_intro} automatically; this goes back to~\cite{NgoBonn}.
 Thus, the above theorem applies.

 Important examples of algebraically integrable systems are the Hitchin integrable systems.
-In this case our results form a part of \emph{the Langlands duality for Hitchin systems}, see Section~\ref{sect:Hitchin}.
-The Langlands duality for Hitchin systems is a limit of the categorical Langlands duality; this application is our primary motivation.
+In this case our results form a part of \emph{the Langlands duality for the Hitchin systems}, see Section~\ref{sect:Hitchin}; this application is our primary motivation.
 While there are many results on the duality for Hitchin systems for $GL(n)$ (see below), very little is known for other reductive groups, beyond the case of smooth fibers settled in~\cite{DonagiPantev}.
 This paper grew from our attempts to extend the results of \cite{DonagiPantev}.
+Note that the Langlands duality for Hitchin systems is a limit of the categorical Langlands duality.